wso2/docs-ei/en/micro-integrator/docs/administer-and-observe/working-with-management-api.md

 ### ADD CARBON APPLICATION

-Note : "This capability is released as a product update on <date>.
+Note : "This capability is released as a product update on 24/05/2021.
 If you don't already have this update, you can [get the latest updates](https://updates.docs.wso2.com/en/latest/updates/overview/#!) now.

 -	**Resource**: `/applications`